Navigation

 Setting the Time Zones

-Both time zone fields are editable regardless of the state of the option to use the phone clock.
-Some phones allow their clock to be set using a time zone, in which case, the time displayed on this page for the query time when using the phone's clock will probably be the time at GMT/UT and so the time zone can be left at zero.
-Others (mostly older and the more basic of phones) will not have time zone information for their clocks, and will likely show your local time, so the time zone will have to be set here so that the time at GMT/UT can be worked out.
+Both Time Zone fields are editable regardless of the state of the option to use the phone clock.
+This is because some phones allow their clock to be set using a time zone while others do not.
+If the phone clock has a Time Zone setting, the time displayed on this page for the query time when using the phone's clock will probably be the time at GMT/UT and the Time Zone can be left at zero.
+Phones that do not have Time Zone information for their clocks (mostly older and the more basic of phones) will likely show your local time and the time zone will have to be set in order that the time at GMT/UT can be worked out by the application.

 Time zones are set using the same methods outlined above: 'select' to begin and end, 'left' and 'right' to select a digit, 'up' and 'down' to change it.